 Studies show a website article that incorporates images performs better for visitor retention.
 In WordPress, you simply need to select the appropriate block to add the specific media type.
-An image block to add an image, or a video block to add a video.

-3. Publishing the Content
+3. Publishing Content On A New WordPress Post

 If the post is not complete, click on the “Save Draft” option.
+This will allow you to come back and finish it at a later time.
 You can also choose to preview it in a new tab, with options to choose a device (desktop or mobile).

 4. Using Categories and Tags

-Using categories and tags in your material will help you organize content.
+Using categories and tags, or taxonomies, in your material will help you organize content.
 As a result, your visitors will be able to find the information easier.
 It will also help you deliver a sense of professionalism and expertise.
-You can find these by expanding the settings wheel and clicking on categories or tags in the Posts section.

-5. Uploading a Featured Image
+5. Uploading a Featured Image to Your New Post

 It will also be displayed as the header of the post when someone visits.
 Various plugins and themes will use this graphic automatically when designing your website.

 Gutenberg has some hidden options that are hard to find.
 They can be accessed by clicking on the three vertical dots next to the settings wheel.
 There’s nothing major here, but they could be helpful one day.

 An excerpt is a small piece of your post that is displayed to highlight the article.
 Many themes, such as ColorNews, will use the excerpt in areas like the front page.
-It’s like a teaser for your content that can be displayed without showing the entire piece.

 When trackbacks are set up, WordPress sends a website owner a message when you link to his or her content.
 This has the potential to be helpful when establishing a relationship with other owners.